bakatz/telegram-bot-file-proxy/README.md

 Proxies Telegram bot API requests to Telegram's file API.

 ## Why
-Telegram's get file API (https://core.telegram.org/bots/api#getfile) uses links that you cannot share because they have your entire private key embedded.
+Telegram's get file API (https://core.telegram.org/bots/api#getfile) uses links that you cannot share or pass downstream because they have your entire private key embedded.

 This simple service fixes that problem for you and includes a Dockerfile for easy deployment.